-The Continental Small Company Series pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Continental Small Company Portfolio's performance.
+A fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
 During the most recent fiscal year, the Series' portfolio turnover rate was 11% of the average value of its investment portfolio.